dnmca/paspartu/README.md

 memories of your elder relatives.
 But memory is fragile thing, as well as human life.
 It is lost if it is not preserved in time.

-I came to me that it's really important to preserve down old photos' stories for my ancestors (or other relatives interested in our family history).
+I came to me that it's really important to preserve old photos' stories for my ancestors (or other relatives interested in our family history).
 And I wanted to do it as soon as possible, while people who can tell these stories are still alive.